Papan07/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 17: CRUD for cart**
 ✅ Created end backend ***CRUD*** for handling cart.
 ✅ handle quantity for producct in cart.

+### **🛠️ Milestone 17: Frontend for cart page**
+✅ Created cart page in frontend.
+✅ Handled cart operations from frontend.